Leonte Răutu: Legacy

 Răutu's daughter Anca Oroveanu and her husband Mihai Oroveanu stayed behind in Romania after the Colers left for America, and continued to visit Răutu.
-Anca Oroveanu is an art historian, known for her studies in postmodern art.
 Mihai Oroveanu, a noted art photographer, is a co-founder of the National Museum of Contemporary Art.
+Anca Oroveanu is an art historian, known for her studies in postmodern art; reportedly, in the early 1990s she was publicly scorned for her origins.
+Writing at the time, essayist and former dissident Dorin Tudoran noted that the attack was antisemitic, whereas pointing out that Leonte Răutu happened to be Jewish was not antisemitic.
 Răutu's nephews are anthropologist Andrei Oișteanu and poet Valery Oisteanu; the latter directly challenged his uncle by promoting the literary avant-garde in the 1960s.